Megabite1997/React-Redux/README.md

 3. Third potential issue is "state immutability"

-### Solutions
+### <ins>Solution</ins>

-1. "action types", create a constant to store "action type" identifier such as "const INCREMENT = 'increment' ", use in "reducer" and export to use in the components that have dispatch "action type".

-2. Use "Redux Toolkit" library, which makes working with Redux more convenient and easier.
+Use "Redux Toolkit" library, which makes working with Redux more convenient and easier.
 Uninstall "Redux" because that is already included in "Redux toolkit"